-Fig. 4.21 Selecting a row
+Fig. 4.23 Selecting a row

-Now, with the cursor position on the number of the row (16), right click and, in the context menu, select Insert
+Now, with the cursor pointing on the number of the row (16), right click and, in the context menu, select Insert

-You should now see a new empty row.
+You should now see a new empty row Row 16; the data that was in Row 16 has now moved down to Row 17.
 If you inserted the row in the wrong place, remember that you can undo what you just did by hitting Ctrl-z.

-Now you must fill the new row with data as in the rest of the spreadsheet.
+Now you must fill the new row with data, as in the rest of the spreadsheet.

-Make cell A16 the active cell now and, across the row, fill out a name and a set of scores
+Make cell A16 the active cell now and, across the row, fill out a First and Last name and a set of scores

-You will also need to copy the math formulas from cells J10 and L14 to the respective cells in the TOTAL and PCNT columns.
+You will also need to copy the math formulas from cells J10 and L14 to the respective cells in the TOTAL and PERCENTAGE columns.

-Move, first, to cell J10 and press Ctrl-c (the shortcut for the Copy command)

-Move to cell J16 and press Ctrl-v (the shortcut for the Paste command)
+First, select cell J10 and press Ctrl-c (the shortcut for the Copy command), then go to cell J16 and press Ctrl-v (the shortcut for the Paste command)